biocore/songbird/README.md

 It's worth noting that, ignoring stuff like `--output-dir`, **the only required parameters to Songbird** are a feature table, metadata, and a formula.

-In the example Songbird runs on the Redsea dataset above, the reason we specifically set `--epochs` and `--differential-prior` to different values was due to consulting Tensorboard to make sure the model was properly fitting.
+In the example Songbird runs on the Red Sea dataset above, the reason we specifically set `--epochs` and `--differential-prior` to different values was due to consulting Tensorboard to make sure the model was properly fitting.